superdin-inc/Disteroid/README.md

 > Only put code inside `execute` function, or all variables outside will not be accessible by the function

+> All variables on the module will be shared directly to the main script, in bidirectional

 ## Notes

 > There is no need to do `npm install`, The script will dynamically install that package whenever it need